PatrickNausha/blog-site-react-exercise/README.md

 - Request cancellation and deduplication.
   - It is possible that inflight `fetch` requests may trigger state mutations after a component is unmounted.
 This may result in error logs.
   - Future features could mutate state in ways that trigger duplicate `fetch` requests for the same data.
+- Proper 404 pages
+  - If a post is missing or a URL is otherwise invalid, you may see an eternal loading indicator.

 ## Developing